 Concepts of size, weight, capacity, shape, money, time and space are introduced.
 The children are given opportunities to explore and create patterns, sequence and order.
 Teachers discuss these experiences using mathematical language.
 Songs, number rhymes, games and stories familiarise the children with counting and they are taught to recognise and use numbers.

-We develop the children’s physical control, mobility, spatial awareness and manipulative skills, both indoors through art, technology, music and movement and cookery, and outdoors in the large, well-equipped garden.
+We develop the children’s physical control, mobility, spatial awareness and manipulative skills, both indoors through art, technology, music and movement and cookery, and outdoors in a large, well-equipped garden.
 The children are given the chance to respond to physical challenges within a safe and secure environment.

 The children’s curiosity about the world around them provides the starting point for scientific investigation.
-They are encouraged to enquire, test ideas, discover patterns and predict outcomes.
+They are encouraged to inquire, test ideas, discover patterns and predict outcomes.
 The children have opportunities to use computers.
 They are taken on outings to extend their awareness of the environment.

-Within the structured and balanced curriculum, we integrate a variety of Jewish experiences, such as daily prayers, songs and Torah stories.
-The ethos promotes respect and caring for others.
+Within a structured and balanced curriculum, we integrate a variety of Jewish experiences, such as daily prayers, songs and Torah stories.
+The school ethos promotes respect and caring for others.
 A love of Israel and Jewish traditions are developed and the children are introduced to spoken Ivrit and the aleph bet.
 Our children spend their time at Kerem Early Years Unit in the positive and happy atmosphere of living Judaism where the Chagim are celebrated and the Shabbat party on Friday is eagerly anticipated all week.